What is an Anti Hero? Definition — Plus 10 Examples!

 EXAMPLE: Walter White from Breaking Bad

-“Anti” — For most of the series, Walter tells himself is that his criminal activity is only to provide for his family after he discovers he has advanced lung cancer.
+“Anti” — For most of the series, the terminally ill Walter tells himself that his criminal activity is only to provide for his family.
 While this may be true at the start, the bigger motivation behind Walter’s decidedly wrongdoings is his need to rebel against his own mortality.
 With death looming, his moral boundaries shatter as the lines increasingly blur between “Walter” and “Heisenberg” — his secret, meth-dealing identity.
 He murders people, chokes a child, and simply watches as his business partner’s girlfriend chokes to death.
 If Breaking Bad had been told from the viewpoint of Hank or Skylar, you could certainly see Walter as the antagonist of the series.